A novel method for calculating relative free energy of similar molecules in two environments

 Third, each type of hybrid topology has small phase space overlap in one aspect \cite{pearlman1994comparison}.
-The dual topologies (see Appendix \ref{Appendix:dual_topologies}, Ref. \cite{rocklin2013separated}), that is simpler to implement, has a small phase space overlap since it involves transforming potential terms of all the atoms of the compared molecules and necessitates the use of restraints in binding free energy calculations \cite{rocklin2013separated}.
-Fourth, the existing {decoupling} analysis, while explaining several important principles, involves approximations and does not treat all the potentials \cite{boresch1999role,boresch2003absolute} (such as anharmonic terms, methyl group etc.).
+Fourth, the existing {decoupling} analysis, while explaining several important principles, involves approximations and does not treat all the potentials \cite{boresch2003absolute} (such as non-quadratic terms, methyl group etc.).
 Fifth, the soft core technique, while being efficient in removing singularities from the calculations, has various disadvantages.
-One of them is difficult implementation due to the complicated functions involved and the requirement to transform first the Coulomb terms and then the VDW terms in order to avoid singularities \cite{shirts2012best}.
+One of them is difficult implementation due to the complicated functions involved and the requirement to transform first the Coulomb terms and then the VDW terms in order to avoid singularities.
 In addition, since it involves changing the shape of the functions it results in lower phase space overlap between intermediates.
 It is worth noting that the free energies associated with the transformations (Fig. 1) are often much larger than their difference.
-Thus, these calculations have to be very precise to produce reliable relative free energies.
+Thus, these calculations have to be very precise to produce reliable relative free energy values.